 Please be advised there is a maximum and the workshop is already filling up!

 I’ll keep you posted on all the events here.
 If you subscribe to the newsletter, you'll be first to know!

 A Delightful Interview

-The new Immanence Journal is a wonderful opportunity for mythic writers and storytellers to publish poetry, personal anecdotes, and researched articles that illuminate the myths and how we are living them today.
+By the way, writers and storytellers, the Immanence Journal is a wonderful opportunity for you to submit poetry, personal anecdotes, and researched articles that illuminate the myths and how we are living them today.
 A primary goal of the new Journal is to generate an experience of recognition so that the reader feels, “Aha!
 Now I see how these stories, images, and motifs apply to situations in life that I encounter.”‘

 Announcing the Release of A. Seeker's Storybook

 At the end of 2016, we released the new version of A. Seeker's Storybook -- a collection of mythic stories that sail into the life of a young man named named Albert Seeker.